Driver tools Choosing between petrol and diesel

 It could take longer than you think to recoup the price premium on a diesel car - use our petrol and diesel fuel calculator to determine how long it will take.

 In our petrol or diesel investigation we've picked identical-spec petrol and diesel versions of popular models and calculated the annual fuel bill for each.
 In four of our six examples, the petrol engine was the best choice for a driver covering around 11,000 miles a year.
 If you do fewer miles than this, petrol will almost always be the best choice.

 Residual values of petrol and diesel cars

 Diesel cars generally retain their value better than petrol versions.
 They’re currently in high demand, thanks to people looking for cars with better fuel economy and lower car tax rates.
-However, the 2012 Which?
-Car Survey shows, on the whole, that diesel-powered cars are still slightly less reliable than petrol ones.
+However, the shows, on the whole, that diesel-powered cars are still slightly less reliable than petrol ones.
 And while routine maintenance costs are similar for petrol and diesel, it is potentially more expensive to repair a diesel if anything serious goes wrong.
 In particular, diesel engines use particulate filters, which can get clogged (especially if only used for short journeys), and the cost of replacement can stretch into thousands of pounds.

 Car tax, insurance and servicing costs

 Diesel engines are inherently more efficient than their petrol opposites, so the CO2 levels are usually lower, resulting in correspondingly lower car tax liability.
 The difference in servicing costs, however, is negligible.